Dear 2019-2020 Seniors and their Families:

 Welcome to your child’s senior year!
-We would like to give you an insight of what to expect for the upcoming year.
+We would like to give you an insight into what to expect for the upcoming year.
 We have collectively put together this information to ensure a great year.
-Although dates have been set at this time, some dates may change due to circumstances beyond our control.
+Although dates have been set at this time, some dates may change as circumstances arise.
 Please continue to check the school calendar on our school website http://www.gilboa-conesville.k12.ny.us.

 Please plan for the following dates:

-The class will be selling refreshments at home basketball games.
+The class will not be selling refreshments at home basketball games.

-Enclosed please find information from the Yearbook Advisors, Guidance Department, and other important dates in May & June.
+Enclosed please find information from the Yearbook Advisor, Guidance Department, and other important dates in May & June.
 Again, these dates are tentative and could change so please check the school calendar.

 If you have any questions about this information, please contact the school.

-Senior year is just around the corner.
 We are sure that one of the many things you have been looking forward to is having your Senior Portraits taken.
-We are sending this friendly reminder that this year’s deadline for Senior Portraits and other photos requested by Yearbook (see below) will be Friday, October 28, 2016.
+This year’s deadline for Senior Portraits and other photos requested by Yearbook (see below) will be Friday, November 8, 2019.
 It is important to meet this deadline in order to produce a yearbook in a timely manner.
 Please make sure you share this deadline with your photographer!

 DO NOT MAKE THE ASSUMPTION THAT WE WILL TAKE LATE PHOTOS!!
 THIS MAY RESULT IN YOU NOT HAVING YOUR PHOTO IN THE YEARBOOK!